krishnarula2/AIPetAdventure/README.md

 If the pet enters a Hungry state and the player has no food in inventory, a special "Emergency Ration" is automatically granted to avoid unfair pet death.

 # 🧑‍💻 Development Team

 Pragalvha Sharma

-Aalyan Muhammad
+Aaliyan Muhammad

 Athul Charanthara

-Krish Naula
+Krish Narula

-Manav Joshi
+Manan Joshi

 # 📁 File Structure
 group14/